HareeshwarKarthikeyan/Amaze-Problem-n-Amazes-in-nxn-chessboard-/README.md

 # The Amaze Chess Piece Problem
   The Amaze Chess Piece Problem requires the player to place n number of amaze chess pieces in a nxn chessboard so that no two amazes attack each other.

-Just in case if you ain't familiar with the terms of chess, let's just run a quick run through the terms that we wil be using in this scenario.
+Just in case if you ain't familiar with the terms of chess, let's just have a quick run through the terms that we wil be using in this scenario.
 ## Chessboard
 A chessboard is simply a square board consisting of nxn smaller evenly sized squares each of which can accomodate a chess piece.
 Consider a sample 8x8 chessboard as shown below.